 Adjustments to a person’s lifestyle can significantly improve their quality of sleep.
 Lifestyle changes can include daily routine, habits, diet, exercise and work schedule.
 Reducing stress may aid in the treatment of sleep disorders as well as sticking to a strict bedtime schedule.
 Going to bed and waking up at the same time every day can significantly increase your quality of sleep as well.

-Exercise, especially if done early in the day, has been shown to dramatically improve sleep quality.
+- Exercise: Exercise, especially if done early in the day, has been shown to dramatically improve sleep quality.
 Adding physical activity to a daily routine has been proven to help people fall asleep faster at bedtime.
 Exercise also causes an individual to spend more time in deep sleep, waking less during the night.

-Treatment for Sleep Disorders and Co-Occurring Conditions
+Treating Sleep Disorders and Co-Occurring Conditions

 Many individuals who seek treatment for their sleep disorder struggle with co-occurring conditions, such as substance abuse.
 These individuals will soon find that self-medicating will only cause more difficulty with sleep.
 The most effective treatment will help individuals identify the origin of their struggles and empower them to progress in recovery.